 Depending on the nature of your problem or question, these are the resources you might access:

-The Virtual Helpdesk is a group of online resources that will assist you in courses requiring use of the Student Project Server that you have.
+The Virtual Helpdesk is a listing of online resources that will assist you in technical requests.
 If you want more information about either one, please visit this home page:

 Prior Learning Assessment and Recognition (PLAR) is a process designed to award you credit towards your degree or certificate at Athabasca University and to open other doors to advancement.